Skip to Content

 What is Nylon

-Nylon is a synthetic thermoplastic polymer first produced in 1935.
+Nylon is a remarkable synthetic polymer that’s been making waves since its debut in 1935.

 Polyester Vs Nylon Apparel Use